Skip to Content

 Conservation

-The bulmer’s fruit bat is one of the most endangered species on the planet and is most vulnerable to hunting for food and the destruction of fruit trees.
+Bulmer’s fruit bat is possibly the rarest bat on Earth, and is most vulnerable to hunting for food and the loss of the fruit trees it depends on.

 Threats